 Can we request a multi-year grant?

-What should we include with the pre-proposal?
+What should we include in the LOI?

-If audited financial statements pertaining to the prior fiscal year are not available, send the most recently issued audit with a note indicating the anticipated date of the current audit.
+Send the most recently issued audit with a note indicating the anticipated date of the current audit.

 I have a question that is not answered here.
 How can I ask it?